Alabama River: Lock and dams

 The Alabama River has three lock and dams between Montgomery and the Mobile River.
 The Robert F. Henry Lock & Dam is located at river mile 236.2, the Millers Ferry Lock & Dam is located at river mile 133.0, and the Claiborne Lock & Dam is located at river mile 72.5.
+These dams create R.E.
+"Bob" Woodruff Lake, William Dannely Reservoir, and Claiborne Lake respectively.